Tropical systems aren’t exactly strangers to this state. But Irma’s size made an impact.

 My husband kept watch by the window that wasn’t boarded up.
 We have two palm trees in our backyard.
 On is a sturdy, squat little thing that isn’t budging.
 The other is a super tall, slightly uncertain skinny palm that we normally forget until it starts swaying wildly in a storm.
 That one would land in the bedrooms.
 Even more terrifying are the tall maple trees just on the other side of the fence in our next door neighbor’s yard.
 They are awesome neighbors and though they have the trees maintained and checked out by experts before each storm, you never know.
 In fact, one of the trees is currently inside their swimming pool–but at least it didn’t land in their house.
 Luckily, we only got large branches and all the leaves.

-The craziness before the storm
+The craziness before a tropical storm system

 With images of Hurricane Harvey’s aftermath still broadcasting, news of record breaking Irma’s approach spurred a buying frenzy.
 Gasoline sold out, generators flew off shelves, non perishables became nonexistent on store shelves.
 People stocked up on supplies or got the hell out of dodge.
 I ordered items well before the hurricane’s arrival on Amazon and they still showed up after the storm.
 I’m talking a week in advance on items ordered with Amazon Prime.
 So plan early and get what you need before that little red hurricane symbol shows up anywhere near the US.